-MyVoice is the perfect software to remove vocal tracks.
-But it is also possible to use audio editing software and make a reasonable attempt yourself to remove the track from a wav file or mp3.
-And whereas you have to buy MyVoice you can download Audacity and have a go for free.
+It is possible to use audio editing software and make a reasonable attempt yourself to remove the track from a wav file or mp3.
+You can do this with any decent audio editing software, but you can download Audacity and have a go for free.

 There are two ways of removing the voice from your song files.
 You need to make sure they are in a format that Audacity can read (*.wav, *.mp3, *.aiff are common formats) and then import. is quite straightforward, and the results are pretty good for most CDs, although if your recording is very old, or a live recording you will find the results are much less satisfactory, for most standard recordings you can remove the vocal track and become the star performer yourself.
 Also be aware this is not an exact science!